Sultaneous/gamzia/README.md

 ### <a id="info_colours">Colours</a>

-Colours provides ansi colour codes for formatting text strings with colour adornments.
+Colours provides ANSI colour codes for formatting text strings with colour adornments.

 **NOTE: In Windows 10, ANSI colour is NOT supported in DOS CMD nor PowerShell terminals, and therefore cannot be used.
-However, compatibility is kept by instead substituting empty strings ("") for the ANSI code, so coloured text strings will render properly under an ANSI Unix terminal but will not cluter / break a Windows terminal.
-Not all stlyes are supported by terminals; YMMV.**
+However, compatibility is kept by instead substituting empty strings ("") for the ANSI code, so coloured text strings will render properly under an ANSI Unix terminal but will not clutter / break a Windows terminal.
+Not all styles are supported by terminals; YMMV.**

 Colours are identified with a 3-4 letter foreground code (cxx), background code (bxx), or style code (sxx).
 Colours can be turned off (reverting to terminal default) with "coff" (Colour OFF), "boff" (Background OFF), the generic "off" (foreground & background off).
 Styles need to be turned off individually.